iainlane/10print/README.md

 - **Custom Colours**: Set your own colour scheme for forward and backward diagonals
 - **Persistent Settings**: Preferences are saved between sessions

-## Add as a background on any webpage.
+## Add as a background on any webpage

 The joy of 10 PRINT can be experienced on any webpage.
 Simply add